 Always be considerate of the chemical resistance and thermal stability of the bottle material and follow the manual instructions regarding autoclaving.
 Each material has their own ideal autoclaving parameters.
-Bottles and lids should be autoclaved separately to avoid any deformation of the bottles.
+Centrifuge bottles and lids should be autoclaved separately to avoid any deformation of the bottles.

 Fill volumes must always be filled to its indication volume.
 Failing to do so, the bottle can collapse on itself due to the tremendous amount of force pressing down on the weight of the lids during the centrifugal run.
 The bottles should always be positioned opposite each other and have equal weights to maintain a stable balance.